 1. Well, you can't really find out.

-Sorry to be such a buzzkill.
-Don't @ me, though, because I actually think this is good news.
+Sorry to be such a downer.
+Don't @ me, though, because I actually think this is a good thing.
 That torturous feature I mentioned Tinder had way back in 2014 that told you exactly when a match was last active?
 That's long gone.
 There's no actual way to creep on the app and find out exactly when someone was last on.

-I promise you that had I not been able to "check up" on the person I was already going out on real life dates with, I wouldn't have been unduly paranoid that he was a sociopathic f*ckboy.
-(Which he was not, because you can see real sociopathic f*ckboys coming from a mile away.)
+I promise you that had I not been able to "check up" on the person I was already going out on real life dates with, I wouldn't have been unduly paranoid.
 Without this paranoia, maybe I would have been a more normal, open date.

 When I had my meltdown, a friend turned to me and said, "Well, aren't you technically active on Tinder, too?"
 Touché.
 Because I was checking his profile, yes, I too was active, and I was also continuing to swipe around, because I didn't want to get too invested in someone I could tell I was crushing on.
 In hindsight, I wish I could have just I chilled the F out.
 This guy wasn't doing anything wrong; we weren't exclusive.
 I never said anything to him, but my detective work findings were still eating away at me the whole time we hung out.